Skip to Content

 • Pour the brine into the jars.
 Leave 1/2 inch of headspace at the top of the jars.
 Tap the jars on the counter to release any air bubbles.

 • Wipe the rims with a clean cloth and place the lids on the jars.
-If you are making refrigerator pickles, store them in the fridge.
-For hot processed pickles, move on to step 6.
+Store them in the fridge.

 Notes